saucelabs/node-saucelabs/README.md

         /**
          * see all available parameters here: https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/
          * all parameters have to be applied camel cased instead of with hyphens, e.g.
-         * to apply the `--tunnel-identifier` parameter, set:
+         * to apply the `--tunnel-name` parameter, set:
          */
-        tunnelIdentifier: 'my-tunnel'
+        tunnelName: 'my-tunnel'
     })

     // run a test